 We wandered the shoreline, chasing light as it shifted across the sand and water, pausing here and there when a moment felt right.
 The air was warm, the sea breeze constant, and everything seemed touched by a kind of effortless beauty.
 By the time the sun slipped low on the horizon, the whole beach was bathed in that golden glow photographers dream about.

-When I’m not behind the camera or promoting my own work, I’m often assisting fellow photographers, videographers, and cinematographers.
-Honestly, I’ve stood in for so many photographers that I should start charging a modeling fee.
+When I’m not behind the camera or promoting my own work, I’m often assisting fellow photographers, videographers, and cinematographers in any way I can.
+Sometimes that means stepping in front of the camera to model or act.
+Honestly, I’ve filled in for so many photographers that I should probably start charging a modeling fee.

 Images courtesy of Jim Yost Photography